 Ruins of Shiloh (Seilun) - 1898-1914 - [American Colony photo, Matson Photograph collection; Library of Congress]

-The archaeologists exposed two Byzantine churches under the Mosque, one built in the 6th C and the lower one in the 4th C. The lower level may have been built over the ruins of an ancient synagogue.
+The archaeologists exposed two Byzantine churches under the Mosque, one built in the 6th century and the lower one in the 4th century.
+The lower level may have been built over the ruins of an ancient synagogue.

 The excavators also exposed 6 elaborate mosaic floors, seen in the view below on the front of the building.
 The mosaics included several Greek inscriptions, one of them refers to the place as the "village of Shiloh".

 On the north side of the structure is the ascent to Tel Shiloh.

 A large Byzantine-period villa was recently unearthed in the south side of the hill, just outside of the Canaanite wall (which is seen on the left side) and close to Jamia el Yeteim.

 The structure is based on well dressed stones, unlike the rough stones used in the Canaanite period wall.

 A cistern is found on the eastern side of the structure: